NUbots/NUbots/module/tools/SystemConfiguration/README.md

 If `generate_grub` is set in the `SystemConfiguration.yaml` then `grub-mkconfig` is called to ensure that the grub configuration file is up to date

+### Mirrors

+If `update_mirrorlist` is set in the `SystemConfiguration.yaml` then download the mirrorlist file used in the NUbots dockerfile

 ### Message Of The Day

 The message of the day file is regenerated to ensure it has the correct contents